Huntington Bancshares Incorporated [HBAN] Price Analysis: NASDAQ:HBAN Bull Target $10.08 or Higher

-The share price of Huntington Bancshares Incorporated [NASDAQ: HBAN] inclined by $8.06, presently trading at $8.18.
-The company’s shares saw 19.87% gains compared to the lowest price in the period of the last 52 weeks, set at 6.82 recorded on 04/17/20.
-The last few days have been benevolent to the share price as HBAN fall by -10.69% during the last week, even though the stock is still up by 8.93 compared to -0.48 of all time high it touched on 04/14/20.
-However, the stock had a poor performance during the past 3 months, roughly gaining 4.40%, while additionally dropping -41.72% during the last 12 months.
+The share price of Huntington Bancshares Incorporated [NASDAQ: HBAN] inclined by $7.92, presently trading at $7.98.
+The company’s shares saw 17.01% gains compared to the lowest price in the period of the last 52 weeks, set at 6.82 recorded on 04/23/20.
+The last few days have been benevolent to the share price as HBAN jumped by 10.38% during the last week, even though the stock is still up by 8.33 compared to -0.05 of all time high it touched on 04/23/20.
+However, the stock had a poor performance during the past 3 months, roughly gaining 6.59%, while additionally dropping -42.36% during the last 12 months.
 Huntington Bancshares Incorporated is said to have a 12-month price target set at $10.08.
-That means that the stock has a strong potential to acquire 1.9% increase from the current trading price.
+That means that the stock has a strong potential to acquire 2.1% increase from the current trading price.

 Huntington Bancshares Incorporated [NASDAQ:HBAN]: Analyst Rating and Earnings